Nutty

 So, why would you want one?

-Well, by teaming up with someone else, you’ll probably be able to get a bigger mortgage than you could on your own (we’ll take a look at why a bit later on).
-Plus, if you’ve both been saving, you might find that you can put down a bigger deposit by pooling your savings, helping you to afford your ideal property and get a lower interest rate.
+Well, by teaming up with someone else, you’ll probably be able to get a bigger mortgage than you could on your own (we’ll take a look at why in a bit).
+Plus, if you’ve both been saving, you can put down a bigger deposit by pooling your savings, helping you to afford your dream property and potentially get a lower interest rate on your mortgage.

-Just be careful because when you get a mortgage with someone else, you’ll be jointly responsible for paying your monthly mortgage repayments.
-In other words, if the person you’re getting a mortgage with doesn’t pay their share, you could get chased for the money they owe.
+Note: be careful because when you get a mortgage with someone else, you’ll be jointly responsible for paying your monthly mortgage repayments.
+In other words, if the person you’re getting a mortgage with doesn’t pay their share, you will have to pay it!

 All this to say that you shouldn’t just get a joint mortgage with any random person you meet in the street.
 Instead, you’ll need to do it with someone you trust.
 Which brings us onto…